-Effective treatment for late infantile batten disease developedFebruary 11th, 2013 in Diseases, Conditions, Syndromes /
+Effective treatment for late infantile batten disease developedFebruary 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Batten disease is a rare, fatal genetic disorder that affects children.
 Currently, no effective treatment exists for the disease, which ultimately kills all who are affected.
 Dachshunds also suffer from Batten disease, and now researchers from the University of Missouri College of Veterinary Medicine and School of Medicine, in collaboration with BioMarin Pharmaceutical Inc., have developed a treatment for the disease that has significantly delayed the onset and progression of symptoms in the Dachshunds.
 The effectiveness of the treatment in the dogs has been so encouraging that plans are underway to initiate human trials of the therapy in children.

 Batten disease affects the nervous system in both humans and dogs, causing progressive neural degeneration leading to loss of vision, cognitive and motor function, ability to communicate and, ultimately, death.
 A number of different forms of Batten disease exist.
 The treatment developed by MU and BioMarin researchers targets a type of the disease that first becomes evident in the late infantile stage of development.
 Symptoms for this type of Batten disease begin to appear in patients around the age of two.